DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - The supply chain can be a threat vector, where materials, software, hardware, or data is being obtained from a supposedly trusted source but the supply chain behind the source could have been compromised and asset poisoned or modified
   - Void **Authorization to operate (ATO)**: The situation of voiding the ATO of a vendor describes the fact that the vendor is not meeting minimal security requirements which are necessary to the protection of the service and its customers.
   - When dealing with suppliers, a Minimum security requirements should be modeled on your existing security policy.
 This is based on the idea that when working with a third party, that third party should have at least the same security as your organization.
-  - The **Silicon Root of Trust** refers to the security mechanisms embedded directly into the silicon of hardware components, typically within a computer's processor or specialized security chip.
+  - The **Silicon Root of Trust (SRoT)** refers to the security mechanisms embedded directly into the silicon of hardware components e.g IoT device, typically within a computer's processor or specialized security chip.
+Contains unique unchangable cryptographic key/identity (immutable fingerprint) established during manufaturing process that servers as a Trust Anchor.
 This embedded trust anchor is immutable and forms the foundation for all higher-level security functions and assurances within the system.
+If firmware is compromised, SRoT will changeand prevent system from booting because signature no longer matches.
-  - A **Physically Unclonable Function PUF** is a hardware-based security feature that generates a unique identifier or response based on the microscopic variations in the physical properties of a device.
+  - A **Physically Unclonable Function (PUF)** is a hardware-based security feature that generates a unique identifier or response based on the microscopic variations in the physical properties of an integrated circuit or chip.
 These variations arise naturally during the manufacturing process and are not replicable, making each PUF unique.
+When PUF is queried, it responds with a unique output based on this variations.
+This response is like a fingerprint that is impossible to clone or recreate in another device.
+Used in secure key generation, device authentication, anti-tampering and secure boot.
   - A **Software Bill of Materials (SBOM)** is a comprehensive list of all the components, libraries, modules, and dependencies included in a software application.
 It is akin to a list of ingredients in a recipe, detailing everything that goes into the software.
 SBOMs are crucial for understanding and managing the composition of software, ensuring transparency, security, and compliance.
+  - **Hardware Root of Trust (HRoT)**: A line of defense against executing unathorized firmware on a system.
+Establishes a chain of trust starting from hardware up through firmware and software layers (Trust Anchor).
+When certificates ares used for Full Disk Encryption (FDE), they use a hardware root of trust for key storage, which verifies the keys match before the secure boot process takes place.
+SRoT and PUF are also implemnetations of Hardware Root of trust.
+Componenets include
+   - Trusted Platform Module (TPM): A hardware component that securely stores cryptographic keys and performs cryptographic operations. e.g bitlocker
+   - Hardware Security Module (HSM): A dedicated hardware device designed to manage and protect digital keys and perform encryption and decryption.
+   - Secure Enclave or Trusted Execution Environment (TEE): An isolated area within the main processor that ensures the confidentiality and integrity of code and data loaded within it.

 - 1.12.2 Third-party assessment and monitoring
   - Before doing business with another company, an org needs to perform due-dilligence, and third-party assessments can help gather information and perform the assessment